SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Derivation of the Policy Gradient for

 \subsection{Policy Gradient}

-Using the deterministic policy gradient (DPG), we derive the gradient for the deterministic policy $\pi_\theta$, where the objective is to maximize the expected return (cumulative reward), denoted by $J(\pi_\theta)$.
+Using the deterministic policy gradient (DPG), the gradient for the deterministic policy $\pi_\theta$ is derived, where the objective is to maximize the expected return (cumulative reward), denoted by $J(\pi_\theta)$.
 The gradient of this objective with respect to the neural network parameters $\theta$ can be written as:

-where $\pi_\theta$ represents the policy parameterized by $\theta$, and $Q$ is the action-value function, which provides the expected cumulative reward starting from state $s_t$ and taking action $a_t$.
+where $\pi_\theta$ represents the policy parameterized by $\theta$, and $Q$ is the action-value function, which provides the expected cumulative reward starting from state $\mathbf{s}_t$ and taking action $\mathbf{a}_t$.